webkitdotnet/webkitdotnet/README.txt

 The current releases are at a very early stage of development and are not recommended for production level use yet.

-Please send any questions or feedback to Peter Nelson at charn.opcode@gmail.com
+Please send any questions or feedback to webkitdotnet@peterdn.com.